lammps/lammps/doc/src/compute_sna_atom.rst

 The keyword *chunksize* is only applicable when using the KOKKOS package and is ignored otherwise.
-This keyword controls the number of atoms in each pass used to compute the forces and is use to avoid running out of memory.
-For example if there are 4000 atoms in the simulation and the *chunksize* is set to 2000, the force calculation will be broken up into two passes.
+This keyword controls the number of atoms in each pass used to compute the bispectrum components and is used to avoid running out of memory.
+For example if there are 4000 atoms in the simulation and the *chunksize* is set to 2000, the bispectrum calculation will be broken up into two passes.

 .. note::